Student Conduct Process

-If your student has questions related to this process, please make a referral to his or her Residence Hall Director, the Director of Judicial Affairs, or the Director of Residential Life.
+If your student has questions related to this process, please make a referral to their Residence Hall Director, the Director of Judicial Affairs, or the Director of Residential Life.
 All of us are available to assist.

 Family Educational Rights and Privacy Act of 1974 (FERPA)

 FERPA is federal law which, very simply put, provides rights and protections related to educational records of students.
 Under most circumstances, family access to a student's educational records must be provided by the student via completion of a release.
 With respect to campus disciplinary records, the Release of Information Form is available online or at the Residential Life Office.